bdsarwar/log-watcher/README.md

 # log-watcher
 A simple log watcher

+Note: We assume that you have installed docker on your computer.
+If docker not installed you can get help from [here ](https://docs.docker.com/engine/install/)

 1. Clone the project
 2. Now you can find `docker-compose.yml.example` you have to copy and rename it to `docker-compose.yml` file.
 Command `docker-compose.yml.example docker-compose.yml`
 3. Now edit the compose file and set mount the volumn which you want to watch logs